yellowdog/python-examples/README_CLOUDWIZARD.md

 # Cloud Wizard for AWS

+## AWS Account Prequisites

+You'll need an AWS account along with AWS access keys for the root user or for another user with the rights to manage IAM users and policies.
+The access keys will need to be accessible to the Cloud Wizard command either via [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or via [credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ## Quickstart Guide (AWS)

-### AWS Account Prequisites

-Ensure you have AWS credentials for the root user in your AWS account, or for another user with IAM administration rights.
-Set the AWS credentials via [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or via [credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ### Creation